Brisbane (Year 1)

 PSHE

-In PSHE this term we will be learning about being healthy.
-Children will learn
+In PSHE this term we will be learning about relationships.
+This will include how to be a good friend and relationships they see around them.

 PE